José Piñera: Promoter of privatized pensions

 In June 2007, the South African press published an article titled "Applying passion to break poverty" reporting on Piñera's conferences in Cape Town, Johannesburg and Durban.

 In May 2008, Richard Rahn, Chairman of the Institute for Global Economic Growth, wrote in The Washington Times: "If you were asked to name one person who has enabled more people to gain wealth and security than any other person on the globe, who would you name?
 In 1881, here in Berlin, Otto von Bismarck started the world's first modern pay-as-you-go social security system which served as the model for the U.S. Social Security system and that of many other countries, including setting the retirement age at 65.
 No, Bismarck is not the answer to the opening question.
 The answer is Jose Pinera."

+Following the ideas of Jose Pinera, in January 2026, Irland launched "My Future Fund", a new government program which is incorporated into the pensión system of Chile based on personal retirement accounts.

 Economía y Sociedad

 In November 2016, Piñera relaunched Economía y Sociedad, a magazine that was founded by him in 1978.
 This magazine contains articles about economics, politics, social reforms, history and other interesting issues of public policies and today is a means to diffuse and defend liberal ideas in Chile.
-In 2025, Piñera launched his new book "A House of Freedmos".
+In 2025, Piñera launched his new book "A House of Freedoms".